CrayPat is a performance analysis tool offered by Cray for the XC platform. CrayPat has a large feature set.

 Rank 0 [<date>] [<node>] Fatal error in MPI_Init: Other MPI error, error stack: MPI_Init(141): Cannot call MPI_INIT or MPI_INIT_THREAD more than once

 NERSC has prepared a detailed tutorial on Cray's perftools.
-You can view the presentation material here.
+You can view the presentation material.

-Please refer to Cray's documentation for more details.
+Please refer to the HPE user guide for more details.
 Man pages are available but only after you load the

 man pat_help for a tutorial.
 Other man pages include: